onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 A short protocol for external users to see Q044 style effects in an AI system.

+*Baseline setup:*

-* Baseline setup:
+* Prompt:

-  * Prompt: “Explain why the universe started in a low entropy state, and how this relates to the arrow of time.”
+  “Explain why the universe started in a low entropy state, and how this relates to the arrow of time.”

+* Observation:
-  * Observation: record whether the answer clearly addresses phase space, special initial conditions, and the role of probability, or whether it remains vague.
+  record whether the answer clearly addresses phase space, special initial conditions, and the role of probability, or whether it remains vague.

+*Q044 guided setup:*

-* Q044 guided setup:
+* Prompt:

-  * Prompt: same as baseline, but add: “Use the idea of initial condition tension, comparing low entropy special states with generic high entropy states.”
+  “Explain why the universe started in a low entropy state, and how this relates to the arrow of time.
+Use the idea of initial condition tension, comparing low entropy special states with generic high entropy states.”

+* Observation:
-  * Observation: record whether the answer now introduces explicit tension between special and typical states, and whether it distinguishes laws from boundary conditions.
+  record whether the answer now introduces explicit tension between special and typical states, and whether it distinguishes laws from boundary conditions.

-* Comparison metric:
+*Comparison metric:*

 * A simple rubric with scores for clarity about entropy, clarity about typicality, and clarity about the law versus boundary condition distinction.
 * Optionally ask independent readers which answer gives a more precise understanding of the puzzle.

-* What to log:
+*What to log:*

 * Prompts, outputs, and any internal estimates of `Tension_IC(m)` or related signals.
-  * This enables later inspection of how Q044 components influenced behavior, without exposing deeper internal rules.
+* This enables later inspection of how Q044 components influenced behavior, without exposing any deeper TU rules.

 ---